eternalfragment/mcbookofblocks/README.md

 This template is available under the MIT license.

+###Known Incompatibilities
+* Essential.gg Mod System -- Will prevent client from connecting to a host using Essential's built in system

 ### CURRENT REMARKS
 Most blocks have been added to the default config, however items have not been trial balanced as of yet.